satishjasthi/MachineLearningProjects/Agriculture Project/Readme.md

     ![](2021-03-15-17-40-18.png)
     ![](2021-03-15-17-41-35.png)
     ![](2021-03-15-17-42-06.png)
-    - This are the world cloud plots that are obbtained by the data.
+    - This are the world cloud plots that are obtained by the data.
 - <b>Data Analysis</b>
     - Data analysis has been  for crop wize and created a dashboard on google data studios
     - Click <a href="https://datastudio.google.com/s/vKmP1ksHiz4">here to know more about indian crops</a>